 A country where someone lived for some time.
 It does not matter whether they had legal status in that country and it may not matter whether they have a right to return.

 A departure order is a type of removal order.
 A person who is given a departure order must leave Canada within 30 days.
-They must get a “certificate of departure” from Citizenship and Immigration Canada when they are leaving.
+They must get a “certificate of departure” from Immigration, Refugees and Citizenship Canada when they are leaving.
 If they do not leave within 30 days or if they fail to get a certificate of departure, their departure order automatically becomes a deportation order.

 A biological or adopted child who is dependent on their parent or parents because they are either:

 A deportation order is a type of removal order.
-A person who is deported cannot return to Canada without written permission from Citizenship and Immigration Canada.
+A person who is deported cannot return to Canada without written permission from Immigration, Refugees and Citizenship Canada.

 These are countries whose citizens have fewer rights and different timelines when making refugee claims in Canada.
-Citizenship and Immigration Canada describes them as “countries generally considered safe”.
-The Minister of Citizenship and Immigration may add a country to the list of designated countries because:
+Immigration, Refugees and Citizenship Canada describes them as “countries generally considered safe”.
+The Minister of Immigration, Refugees and Citizenship may add a country to the list of designated countries because:

 Designated foreign nationals have fewer rights in the refugee protection system.
 They are members of a group of people who: